nwdigitalradio/n7nix/vnc/README.md

 desktop
 software](https://en.wikipedia.org/wiki/Comparison_of_remote_desktop_software)
 so you have choices.
-One of the choices is x11vnc recommend by Ken Kostner N7IBP.
+One of the choices is x11vnc recommend by Ken Koster N7IBP.
 Ken supplied this [systemd service](https://github.com/nwdigitalradio/n7nix/blob/master/vnc/vnc.service) file & these setup notes which will start x11vnc during boot.